 About Oak Park

-Oak Park is characterized by its many Frank Lloyd Wright-designed buildings.
-Wright spent the first 20 years of his career in Oak Park, building more homes in the community than anywhere else in the world.
+Renowned architect Frank Lloyd Wright spent the first 20 years of his career in Oak Park, building more homes in the area than anywhere else in the world.
 Novelist Ernest Hemingway attended Oak Park and River Forest High School, where he excelled in English classes and wrote for the school paper.